As the coronavirus crisis spins out of control, Trump issues directives — but still no clear plan

 And with case numbers spiking from coast to coast and fears mounting of additional outbreaks this fall and winter, Trump’s most clearly articulated plan to end the covid-19 pandemic is to predict the virus will “just disappear” and to bank on a vaccine being ready “very, very soon.”

-While most developed countries have managed to control the coronavirus crisis, the United States under Trump continues to spiral out of control, according to public health experts, with a staggering 3.3 million Americans infected and more than 133,000 dead.
+While most developed countries have managed to control the coronavirus crisis, the United States under Trump continues to spiral out of control, according to public health experts, with 3.3 million Americans infected and more than 133,000 dead.

 There is no cohesive national strategy, apart from unenforced federal health guidelines.
 Instead, the administration is offering a patchwork of solutions, often in reaction to outbreaks after they occur.
 Although Trump and his team declare sweeping objectives, such as reopening schools, they have largely shirked responsibility for developing and executing plans to achieve them, putting the onus instead on state and local authorities.

-Ilhem Messaoudi, an immunologist at the University of California Irvine, likened the absence of a national plan to “going on a road trip and not having a map,” a circuitous and sickening journey that has left everyone from governors to schools superintendents to local hospital leaders “stuck in the mud” and “flailing around.”
+Ilhem Messaoudi, an immunologist at the University of California at Irvine, likened the absence of a national plan to “going on a road trip and not having a map,” a circuitous and sickening journey that has left everyone from governors to schools superintendents to local hospital leaders “stuck in the mud” and “flailing around.”

 “It’s a complete disaster,” Messaoudi said.
-“This is how this administration has handled this entire pandemic: Conflicting messages, knee-jerk reactions, lack of cohesive plans, and undermining the [Centers for Disease Control and Prevention] and attacking science on a regular basis.”
+“This is how this administration has handled this entire pandemic — conflicting messages, knee-jerk reactions, lack of cohesive plans and undermining the CDC and attacking science on a regular basis.”

-Trump’s approach was on display Tuesday in the Rose Garden of the White House, where the president delivered a rambling, stream-of-consciousness set of remarks for 54 minutes on a medley of topics in which he only briefly addressed the current coronavirus surge and offered no agenda to arrest it other than a vague promise of a vaccine.
-Meantime, Trump’s advisers inside and outside the White House advanced a remarkable character assault on Anthony S. Fauci, the government’s top infectious-disease expert.
+Trump’s approach was on display Tuesday in the White House Rose Garden, where the president delivered a rambling, stream-of-consciousness set of remarks for 54 minutes on a medley of topics, only briefly addressed the current coronavirus surge and offered no agenda to arrest it other than a vague promise of a vaccine.
+Meanwhile, Trump’s advisers inside and outside the White House advanced a character assault on Anthony S. Fauci, the government’s top infectious-disease expert.

-In response to a request for specific details of the administration’s plans on a range of coronavirus challenges — including school reopenings, testing, contact tracing and managing future outbreaks — the White House press office offered a lengthy list of actions the federal government has already taken or is planning to take to support states and localities.
+In response to a request for details of the administration’s plans on a range of coronavirus challenges — including school reopenings, testing, contact tracing and managing future outbreaks — the White House press office offered a lengthy list of actions the federal government has taken or is planning to take to support states and localities.

-“President Trump has led an historic, whole-of-America coronavirus response — resulting in 100,000 ventilators procured, sourcing critical PPE for our front line heroes, and a robust testing regime resulting in more than double the number of tests than any other country in the world,” White House spokeswoman Sarah Matthews said in an email statement.
+“President Trump has led an historic, whole-of-America coronavirus response — resulting in 100,000 ventilators procured, sourcing critical PPE [personal protective equipment] for our front line heroes, and a robust testing regime resulting in more than double the number of tests than any other country in the world,” White House spokeswoman Sarah Matthews said in an emailed statement.
 “This leadership will continue as we reopen the economy, expedite vaccine and therapeutics developments, and continue to see an encouraging decline in the U.S. mortality rate.”

-The challenges the administration is facing, however, were underscored Sunday when Education Secretary Betsy DeVos struggled in an interview with CNN’s Dana Bash to articulate a plan for schools to reopen safely for the 2020-2021 academic year starting next month.
+The challenges the administration is facing, however, were underscored Sunday when Education Secretary Betsy DeVos struggled in an interview with CNN’s Dana Bash to articulate a plan for schools to reopen safely for the 2020-2021 academic year starting soon.

-Just as Trump has been, DeVos was adamant about schools reopening, and warned against school leaders becoming “paralyzed” by fear of spreading the virus.
+Just as Trump has been, DeVos was adamant about schools reopening and warned against school leaders becoming “paralyzed” by fear of spreading the virus.

 But when Bash peppered her with questions about how schools could do so safely, especially in hot spots, DeVos repeatedly stammered, making clear the administration was deferring the more difficult decisions to state and local leaders.